 Note: Thing is, most fish species are most vulnerable at night while resting near the substrate and that is exactly the time crayfish are most active.

 Housing crayfish with fish that are larger than them or more aggressive puts the crayfish at risk of becoming a target for these fish.
 For example, Pea puffers may look so cute and innocent but, in reality, they are cunning and voracious little predators.
-Pea puffers are merciless and dedicated hunters, with an endless appetite for your snails, shrimp, crayfish or crabs.
+Pea puffers are merciless and dedicated hunters, with an endless appetite for your snails, shrimp, crayfish, or crabs.

 Even baby crayfish can try to catch shrimp.
 Therefore, keeping them together with dwarf shrimp should be avoided.
-Nonetheless, if you agree to lose one or two shrimp here and there you may
+Nonetheless, if you agree to lose one or two shrimp here and there you may be good to try.

 Note: In my guides about dwarf crayfish species, I never recommend keeping them with small shrimp.
 Except maybe Ghost shrimp, Amano shrimp, Bamboo shrimp, and Vampire shrimp, these species can grow bigger than Brazos Dwarf crayfish and should be relatively safe.

-Snails are also not good tankmates for the crayfish.
+Snails are also not good tankmates for crayfish.
 They will definitely try to catch slow-moving snails.
 So, they should not be trusted with anything smaller they can catch.

 Large snails are also not safe in crayfish tanks.
 You will often see them without antennas, it is easy to guess why it happens.
 Basically, all freshwater snails are also not a good match to be crayfish tank mates.